EricApostal/block-mechanics/README.md

 An open-sourced voxel engine built for Roblox.

 # About
-Block Mechanics (not the final name) is a demo of what is possible as far as Voxels go in Roblox.
+Block Mechanics (not the final name) is a demo of what is possible as far as voxels go in Roblox.
 There are multiple iterations of this project.

 # Current Structure